For those of you new to Livingstone Adventist Academy let me extend a warm welcome to you.

 After raising my children, I attended Western Oregon University, graduating with a major in elementary education with an an endorsement in middle school mathematics.

-Seventh and Eighth Grade
+Sixth and Seventh Grade

 Chaplain Zack DeChicchis